Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Click here to download the BFA-555 MK1 schematic.

-The circuit is mostly true to the original schematic, with the addition of the local supply bypass capacitors.
+The circuit is true to the original schematic, with the addition of the local supply bypass capacitors.
 Note: Early 555’s used a different part-numbering scheme versus later models.
 I am using part numbers based on the later versions.
 Refer to the new schematic provided above.
 Here is the old schematic, just for reference.

 - I recommend a regulated temperature soldering station or at least a powerful hand-held iron like the TS-80 or TS-100.
 This is a 2-layer board with plated through-holes, and large ground and power planes that wick away heat.
 No problem with a good iron, but a cheap pencil iron will be frustrating.

-- Getting the solder to flow to both sides of the joint: I use a cotton swab to apply a little paste flux to each and every solder pad on the top of the board.
+- Getting the solder to flow to both sides of the joint: I use a syringe to apply a little paste flux to each and every solder pad on the top of the board.
 It’s messy, but it helps the solder wick through to the top sides of the solder pads.
 I touch-up from above the ones that did not flow through.
 Having both sides of the pads soldered not only looks nice, but is more reliable and serves as a double-check on each solder connection.

 Populating the board: